 I won’t bore you with pros and cons of being a freelancer (yes, I do get to work in my pyjamas), but I do want to talk about the income and expenses side of it.
-I searched online, and there aren’t many resources for people like me.
-So I’m making one, and I want to share it with you.
+After searching online, I realised there aren’t many resources for Malaysian freelance writers.
+So I’m making one to share with you.

-So if you are a freelance writer in Malaysia, or if you want to become one (it makes great side income!), here is some finance-related information about incomes and expenses that you should know about.
+So if you are a freelance writer in Malaysia, or if you want to become one to make some side income, here are some finance-related information about incomes and expenses that you should know about.

 Income – How much can you make as a freelance writer?

 Honestly, your income will be somewhat tied to how financially strapped you are when you first start out.
-If you are in need of fast cash, you will tend to accept lower-paying jobs (we’re talking $1-10 per article here – this is not worth your time).
-If you can afford to wait it out, you’ll hit gold with better-paying clients.
-What’s a good amount?
-Check out how much these writers get paid (hint: hundreds of dollars per article).
+If you are in need of fast cash, you will tend to accept lower-paying jobs.
+I’ve seen content mills paying as low as $1 per article!

-I have not freelanced for Malaysian companies, but I did ask around in the Malaysian Writers Facebook page on typical payment.
+I asked around in the Malaysian Writers Facebook page to get an idea of typical payment.
 They said that they earn:

 - Person A – RM250-RM850 per article (between 600-1700 words)